 You can bake this or serve out of the pan — to make this a healthy fast food dish (find more ideas at that link), just make the alfredo sauce below and serve it over hot pasta with some parmesan on top.
 Easy!

 Also, if you have a large enough pan for the pasta to cook in, this is an easy dish to make many batches at once for freezer cooking or to share with friends.

 - Soft butter for greasing the pan pastured butter is best for more nutrients!

-- Optional: Chopped veggies like red or green peppers, asparagus, green beans, summer squash, onions, mushrooms, tomatoes, spinach, etc. (If you add both veggies and chicken, and if you're putting it all into a 9x13, you'll need to decrease the amount of pasta a little or it won’t all fit into a 9×13.)
+- Optional: Any chopped veggies like red or green peppers, asparagus, green beans, broccoli, summer squash, onions, mushrooms, tomatoes, spinach, etc. (If you add both veggies and chicken, and if you're putting it all into a 9x13, you'll need to decrease the amount of pasta a little or it won’t all fit into a 9×13.)